gameinn1/HikaruNoGoSSA/README.md

 Subbed 64 ending (music is my thing) with help from someone.
 This is the main hurdle done!

+Small note: In Episode 74, there is actually a difference between the TV broadcast and Blu-Ray.
+At about 4:32, Shindou talks about doing a Suberi and "If I want to win.".
+Those lines are not in the TV broadcast at all and that line of Suberi actually plays as he puts the stone down on R-F about 8 seconds later but it makes more sense for that to be "There you go!".
+If that's wrong then someone can let me know.

 -------------------------------------------
 When I started this project I assumed that the work done by gabest11 was close to done but it's really not.
 To show the stark differences, please look at my episode 1 comapred to theirs.
 They did not even assign styling at all.